linkhanthtel/tairos/README.md

 ## 📱 About The Project

 Tairos is a powerful and intuitive application designed to help you organize your daily tasks and manage your finances effortlessly.
 With separate tabs for to-do lists and expense tracking, Tairos provides a comprehensive solution for personal productivity and financial management.
-[Backend features and databases are implementing in process]
+[Backend features and databases are implementing in process] [AI features will soon be integrated]

 ### ✨ Features